Selling A House With Unpermitted Work In Washington

 • Replacing windows with larger or differently styled ones

-Similar to other major home updates, obtaining permits for window additions requires coordinating with your local building permit office.
+As with other major home updates, obtaining permits for window additions requires coordination with your local building permit office.

 It starts with submitting detailed plans, paying the necessary fees, and hiring a licensed professional for the installation.